rcolepeterson/playbyplay/README.md

 - Turns any video into an exciting, shareable sports-style highlight reel.
 - Showcases skills in AI integration, prompt engineering, and user-focused design.

----

-Let me know if you want to further customize any section or add more technical details!